 Signs of Complications

-At Claremont Dental Institute, we are dedicated to preserving your oral health.
 We always strive to maintain your natural tooth structure whenever possible.
-However, there are times when a tooth extraction is the best option for your dental care.
+But sometimes a tooth extraction is the best option for your dental care.
 Contact our office today to schedule a consultation and learn more about the procedure and your restorative options.